GyuCheol/json_parser/README.md

     - Providing a stream iterator such as memory, network, file etc. (It doesn't use lots of momery)
     - designed for expanding. (highly abstract classes)
     - Supporting for serialization and deserialization.
 (Json to Java Object, Java Object to Json String)
+    - Providing caching string for preventing to waste memory.

 - todo list
     1. supporting annotations. (for serialization to an object and array types)